 2) A letter in which you describe:

 c.
-What you hope to gain from participation in the Invitational Institute.
+What you hope to gain from your participation in the institute.

-4) Two letters from a teacher colleague and a principal, supervisor or department head.
+4) Two letters of support from a teacher colleague and a principal, supervisor or department head.

 National Board Certification: Many teachers who have completed the Invitational Institute have PSWP work to complement their National Board applications.
 Teachers have presented at our annual conference and documented the use of PSWP writing strategies in their classrooms.